juju-solutions/layer-benchmark-gui/README.md

-#Overview
+# Overview

-CABS, or Canonical Benchmarking Service, is a set of Juju Charms to repeatedly run benchmarks across multiple different substrates (bare metal[x86, POWER, ARM], public, private cloud) and continually improve on the services and benchmarks.
+CABS, or Canonical Benchmarking System, is a set of Juju Charms to repeatedly run benchmarks across multiple different substrates (bare metal[x86, POWER, ARM], public, private cloud) and continually improve on the services and benchmarks.
 CABS is able to perform the following tasks:
 - determine which benchmarks can be run for a given environment
 - list available benchmarks to run
 - run and track benchmarks